Madeleine Dring: Music

 Dring's favourite composer in her youth was Rachmaninov and she owned much piano and vocal sheet music by Rachmaninov, which is now in the possession of Ro Hancock-Child.
 Dring studied with Herbert Howells but her own work shows no debt to his musical style.
 Occasionally she was taught by Ralph Vaughan Williams but again there is little obvious influence, and her music does not reflect the English folk song tradition, although she studied this genre as a singer.
-She sometimes set a text she had encountered in a solo or choral work, leaving her mark on it.
+She sometimes set a text she had encountered in a solo or choral work.
 She looked further afield.

 Dring particularly enjoyed (and imitated) the mannerisms of Poulenc, for instance in the accompaniment to her song I Feed A Flame.
 As observed by Ro Hancock-Child, Dring preferred jazzy idioms, Gershwin, Cole Porter and the sunny style of Arthur Benjamin.
-Having heard the calypso in London, she responded with her own Caribbean Dance and West Indian Dance, for piano.
+Having heard calypso music in London, she responded with her own Caribbean Dance and West Indian Dance, for piano.

 Dring deliberately did not repeat her musical material from piece to piece, always finding a fresh approach to harmony and rhythm.
 If her vocal music has ever been compared to Roger Quilter (possibly because of similar text choices) it is a mistaken comparison.
 Quilter was solidly Victorian in outlook, and his songs are deeply melodic and contrapuntal.
 By contrast, Dring looked to the future, and thrived on novelty and surprise, hoping that what she wrote might gently shock or make you smile.
 Her vocal melodies arise from the underlying harmonies and can be difficult to pitch: the chords come first, as Ro Hancock-Child observes.
 Dring wrote most of her songs for her own use: she had a soprano voice with a wide range, and perfect pitch.
 Several informal and informative recordings exist of Dring singing and playing her own compositions.